 3. Support the inboard end of the right reel with a front end loader and nylon slings (A) (or equivalent lifting device).

-Avoid damaging or denting the center tube by supporting the reel as close to the end disc as possible.
+Support the reel as close to the end disc as possible to avoid damaging or denting the center tube.

-4. Remove the four bolts (A) securing the reel tube to U-joint flange (B).
+- 4. Remove the four bolts (A) securing the reel tube to U-joint flange (B).